HCB06/Pruning-Learning-Artifical-Neural-Networks-for-Predictive-handwroten-digit-model/README.md

-# Artifical-Neural-Networks-for-Predictive-handwroten-digit-model
+# Pruning Learning Artifical-Neural-Networks-for-Predictive-handwroten-digit-model
-Artifical Neural Networks for Predictive handwroten digit model Artifical some spiking and other neural network abilities with I used for this project.
+Pruning Learning Artifical Neural Networks for Predictive handwroten digit model Artifical some spiking and other neural network abilities with I used for this project.

 THERE IS NO ERROR FUNCTION AND NO OPTIMIZATION ALGORITHM.
 I USE DIFFERENT TRAINING TECHNIC.